Brain Development in Early Childhood

 Supportive and Nurturing Environment

 A child’s experiences in early life can have a large impact on their brain development.
 Provide your baby and toddler with a nurturing, stable and caring environment.
-Care for them, attend to their needs and protect them from stress.
+Care for them, attend to their needs and protect them from stress to help improve brain development.
 Some examples of chronic stress that can negatively impact a baby’s brain include extreme poverty, repeated abuse, neglect, severe maternal depression, or lack of stability of the home environment.

 Children grow and learn best in safe, stable and stimulating environments to play and explore.
 Interact and engage with your child as much as you can, even at a very young age when it does not appear that they are engaging back.
 Talk to your child, read books with them, tell stories and sing songs!
 The more words a child hears before age 2, the better for a child's long-term communication and verbal skills.